Find a Zoom BFX-708 on Ebay

 - Extensive collection of Analogue and DSP effects.
 The BFX-708 can effectively replace an entire Pedal Board.
 43 Effects (in 4 modules), 4 Amp (Cabinet) Settings, plus ZNR (Zoom Noise Reduction) which happens to be rather good.

 - 30 User Programmable Patches (6 Banks, A through F, by 5 patches per Bank).

-Plus 30 (Read Only) Factory Presets for a Total of 60 patches.
+Plus another 30 (Read Only) Factory Presets for a Total of 60 patches.
 Many of the patches are of the sort that you might expect, solid bread and butter stuff.
 A few though are really quite special.
-I highly recommend you take the Synth Bass out for a spin.
+I highly recommend you take the Synth Bass patches out for a spin.